Thursday, November 10, 2022

 Mystic morning.

-We were initially quite concerned whether there is lift facility at the accommodation where we would be staying.
-Fortunately, the 6-storey apartment where we stayed at the 5th floor do have a lift.
-That made access for my elderly MIL so much easier.
+We were initially quite concerned about whether the accommodation we had booked would have a lift, especially since we were traveling with my elderly mother-in-law.
+Fortunately, the six-storey apartment where we stayed - on the fifth floor - was equipped with a lift.
+That made access significantly easier and more comfortable for her.

 Interior of our accommodation.